What is ICP (Ideal customer profile)?

 Step 6 – Understand How They Became Your Customer

 It goes without saying that your prospects and leads come from a multitude of sources and marketing channels.
 However, understanding which channels bring in the best customers will help you concentrate your marketing efforts in the right place.
 By understanding your customers, you will know where to put your golden efforts.

 The Benefits of ICP

-In case of any B2B marketing strategy, the organization is looking for maximum ROIs.
-Here, the aim is to have efficient, relevant and personalized communication across channels.
+In the case of any B2B marketing strategy, the organization is looking for maximum ROIs.
+Here, the aim is to have efficient, relevant, and personalized communication across channels.
 With ICP you get a step closer to crafting measurable strategies.
 However, there are a host of other benefits –

 It goes without saying that the quality of your leads can make or break your business.
 With ICP, you’ll be better aware of what works for your B2B business.
 Instead of guessing what works or simply following what is preached as popular, you’ll be able to figure out which channels of lead generation work best.
 In the long run, your marketing efforts will see more positive outcomes.

 With ICP, you can easily track trends within your customer group.
 When you know what your customer responds to best based on a particular segment, you’ll know which marketing strategies will work to target customers within a segment.
 Essentially, you can pick and choose the manner of communicating with each segment to select a marketing channel that appeals to a particular segment.
 This ensures that your objectives are met and your marketing strategy is effective.

 An ICP acts as your blueprint into the right customer’s mind.
 You’ll be able to qualify an inbound lead into a particular segment based on similar traits.
 This helps you deliver to them the products, services, experiences, and other communication they would best respond to.
 You’re no longer going to have to fumble around in the dark.
 There is no need to rely on generic market trends to decide what to offer an inbound lead.